rickwassing/cicada-develop/docs/overview-settings-files.rst

 8. **Rise time**, specified as 'HH:MM' 24h clock time, e.g. ``8:00``
 9. **Sleep quality**, specified as ordinal values between 1-5, e.g. ``3``

 The sleep diary import settings file must specify how the Raw Data maps to the expected 7 predefined variables.
-In the example below, you can see how the format in which the Raw Data is stored is specfied in ``"format": {}``, and how the available columns in the Raw Data is mapped to the 7 variables in ``"idx": {}``.
+In the example below, you can see how the format in which the Raw Data is stored is specified in ``"format": {}``, and how the available columns in the Raw Data is mapped to the 7 variables in ``"idx": {}``.
 Here you can see that the researcher decided to use 'bed time' and 'rise time' to define the Sleep Windows (``lightsOut`` and ``lightsOn`` are column 3 and 8 respectively).
 Also, you can see that the Raw Data did not contain any information about the number of awakenings or WASO (their value is ``null``).

 .. code-block:: json